Cumberland Trail State Scenic Trail

 As of 2015, 190 miles of the 300 planned trail miles are open for hiking and other outdoor activities.
 These miles are divided into 14 different segments.
 Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the proposed trail route do exist.
-There are two long sections located within a half an hour's drive of downtown Chattanooga.
+There are two long sections located within half and hour’s drive of downtown Chattanooga.

-The Tennessee River Gorge Segment begins at the Signal Point unit of Chickamauga and Chattanooga National Military Park in the town of Signal Mountain, 15 minutes northwest of downtown Chattanooga.
+The Tennessee River Gorge segement begins at the Signal Point unit of Chickamauga and Chattanooga National Military Park in the town of Signal Mountain, 15 minutes northwest of downtown Chattanooga.
 The segment extends 24 miles across the Suck Creek Gorge and into Prentice Cooper State Forest.

 The Three Gorges segment – Soddy, Possum, and Rock Creeks – are some of the most beautiful sections of hiking trail in the entire Southeast.
 The rugged, rock strewn trail rolls over 40 contiguous miles by boulder fields, rhododendron thickets, and dramatic overlooks.